Norfolk Four

-The Norfolk Four are four former United States Navy sailors: Joseph J. Dick Jr., Derek Tice, Danial Williams, and Eric C. Wilson, who were wrongfully convicted of the 1997 rape and murder of Michelle Moore-Bosko while they were stationed at Naval Station Norfolk.
-They each declared that they had made false confessions, and their convictions are considered highly controversial.
+The Norfolk Four are four former United States Navy sailors: Joseph J. Dick Jr., Derek Tice, Danial Williams, and Eric C. Wilson, who were wrongfully convicted of the 1997 rape and murder of 18-year-old Michelle Moore-Bosko while they were stationed at Naval Station Norfolk.
+They each declared that they had made false confessions, and their convictions were considered highly controversial.
 A fifth man, Omar Ballard, confessed and pleaded guilty to the crime in 2000, insisting that he had acted alone.
 He had been in prison since 1998 because of violent attacks on two other women in 1997.
 He was the only one of the suspects whose DNA matched that collected at the crime scene, and whose confession was consistent with other forensic evidence.

 Nearly ten years later, after the four recanted their confessions and entered years of appeals, they gained support for a clemency campaign and received conditional pardons in 2009 from then-Virginia Governor Tim Kaine.
 New exculpatory evidence was found after that and the Norfolk Four were exonerated in 2017, receiving absolute pardons by Virginia Governor Terry McAuliffe.
 In December 2018, they received a combined settlement of $4.9 million from the City of Norfolk and $3.5 million from the Commonwealth of Virginia for their wrongful convictions.